cocos/cocos-docs/en/cocos-service/agc-crash.md

 `testIt(): void`

 This method is used to trigger a crash for testing an app.
 This method can be used to test the Crash service of your app during debugging.
-Do not use it in any formally release app.
+Do not use it in any formally released application.

 **Example**: